qwertyz15/Paddle-PPHuman-Onnx/README.md

 ## Usage

-In this section, explain how users can use your project.
-Provide specific instructions for configuring parameters using the `config.ini` file and running `test_video.py`.

 ### Configuring Parameters

 Before running the `test_video.py` script, you can configure the following parameters in the `config.ini` file: